Impacted Canine Surgery

 The same way a tugboat needs a rope to tow a cargo ship, we need to hook an orthodontic rope “Gold chain” to the impacted tooth so we can tow it back its position.

-This require a special surgical procedure to uncover the impacted tooth and place the chain on the tooth.
+This requires a special surgical procedure to uncover the impacted tooth and place the chain on the tooth.
 If there is bone covering the tooth, then it needs to be removed.

 - Removing the extra tooth if it is blocking another tooth from erupting.